Elexie Moore

-Elexie Moore is an American real estate agent and politician serving in the Alaska House of Representatives since 2025 from the 28th district, which includes northern and western areas of Wasilla, Alaska.
+Elexie Moore (born 1986/1987) is an American real estate agent and politician serving in the Alaska House of Representatives since 2025 from the 28th district, which includes northern and western areas of Wasilla, Alaska.
 A Republican, she defeated fellow Republican Steve Menard in a close election.

+Personal life

+Moore is a lifelong resident of Alaska, currently residing in Wasilla with her husband, Jonathan, and their six children.